ariful-sagor/Creative-Agency-master/README.md

-A full-stack react based full-stack web application where people can choose services and give feedback which will be shown in the home.
+A full-stack react based web application where people can choose services and give feedback which will be shown in the home.

 Features:
 - Select desired course or service.